 We also have the following Privacy notices that are specific to services we provide:

 This privacy notice was last updated in May 2023.

 If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current legislation.
 For all queries relating to our privacy notice, please email: Sirona.email@example.com

-Why we collect information about you
+Why we collect information about you/your child

-The Community Children’s Health Partnership (CCHP) between Sirona care & health, Bristol Community Health CIC and Avon and Wiltshire Mental Health Partnership NHS Trust, aims to provide you with the highest quality care.
-To do this we must keep records about you, your health and the care we have provided or plan to provide to you.
-For the purposes of the Data Protection Act, the partner organisations are all Data Controllers of information they are individually responsible for.
+A partnership called the Community Children’s Health Partnership (CCHP) exists between Sirona care & health CIC, Avon and Wiltshire Mental Health Partnership NHS Trust and Barnardo’s.
+Its purpose is to provide healthcare to children and young people and child and adolescent mental health services across Bristol, North Somerset and South Gloucestershire.
+For the purposes of the UK Data Protection Act 2018 and EU General Data Protection Regulations 2018, the partner organisations are all Data Controllers of information they are individually responsible for.

 What information is collected and by whom

 The records we keep can be collected in paper form or electronically (or both) and may include: